Issues and Effects due to development of Contract Law

 Contractual Obligations

-Contractual obligations can be defined as duties and responsibilities which are required to be fulfilled by each party to discharge contract by the performance.
+Contractual obligations can be defined as duties and responsibilities that are required to be fulfilled by each party to discharge the contract by the performance.
 These obligations vary as per the subject matter of the contract.
-For example contractual obligations for sale of services will be different from the rental contract.
-Generally, following contractual obligations are satisfied in all type of contract:
+For example, contractual obligations for the sale of services will be different from the rental contract.
+Generally, the following contractual obligations are satisfied in all types of contracts:

-Payment: Buyer is obliged for providing payment for the goods and services rendered by the seller.
-This obligation will be clarified by the terms of contract as it will state payment amount and deadline for the sam
+Payment: The buyer is obliged to provide payment for the goods and services rendered by the seller.
+This obligation will be clarified by the terms of the contract, as it will state the payment amount and the deadline for the same

-In accordance with the provisions of Supply of Goods and Services Act 1982, traders are required to provide services as per the proper standard of the workmanship.
-In addition to this, if there is absence of specific date then it must be completed in a reasonable time and charges.
+In accordance with the provisions of the Supply of Goods and Services Act 1982, traders are required to provide services as per the proper standard of workmanship.
+In addition to this, if there is the absence of a specific date, then it must be completed in a reasonable time and charge.
 In addition to this, material goods used to provide services should be of satisfactory quality.
-Failure of compliance of these contractual obligations will be considered as a breach of contract.
+Failure to comply with these contractual obligations will be considered a breach of contract.
 Consequently, customers will be entitled to redress in necessary situations in civil courts.

 Exclusion of Contractual Obligation

-Contracting parties are in the position to reduce their obligation by inserting exclusion clause.
-These terms are considered as a part of the contract if it is incorporated in a proper manner and loss to the party must be covered in the description of clause.
-However, all exclusion clauses are not considered as fair and valid as per the provisions described under Unfair Terms in Consumer Contracts Regulations 1999.
-It is because; in various situations rights of customers are violated by the applicability of the exclusion clauses.
-On the basis of this aspect, contractual term is said to be unfair if it satisfies any one of the following criteria
+Contracting parties are in a position to reduce their obligation by inserting an exclusion clause.
+These terms are considered a part of the contract if they are incorporated in a proper manner, and loss to the party must be covered in the description of the clause.
+However, all exclusion clauses are not considered fair and valid as per the provisions described under Unfair Terms in Consumer Contracts Regulations 1999.
+This is because, in various situations, the rights of customers are violated by the applicability of the exclusion clauses.
+On the basis of this aspect, a contractual term is said to be unfair if it meets any one of the following criteria:

-• Individual negotiation of contractual term is not done
+• Individual negotiation of contractual terms is not done

-• Inserted term contradict the requirements of good faith
+• The inserted term contradicts the requirements of good faith

-• Inserted term by the parties had caused significant imbalance between rights and obligation to the impairment of consumer
+• Inserted term by the parties had caused a significant imbalance between rights and obligations to the impairment of consumer

 • Indicative described under schedule 2 of Unfair Contract Terms Act 1977

-Contractual law had described provisions for remedy for the innocent party to compensate their injury if satisfactory performance is not provided by the contracting party.
+Contractual law has described provisions for a remedy for the innocent party to compensate for their injury if satisfactory performance is not provided by the contracting party.
 Remedies for the breach of contractual obligations are described on the basis of bifurcation of contractual terms.

-Contractual terms are statements that describe obligations of parties which are required to be satisfied by their performance.
-Mainly there are two types of terms i.e. expressed terms and implied terms.
+Contractual terms are statements that describe the obligations of parties that are required to be satisfied by their performance.
+Mainly there are two types of terms, i.e. expressed terms and implied terms.
 Expressed terms are inserted by the mutual will of parties to describe their promise.
 Further, bifurcation of expressed terms is done in conditions, warranties and innominate terms.
-Description of these terms along with its impact of breach is as follows:
+The description of these terms along with their impact of breach is as follows:

 Conditions